 Did you know your jeans are an actual piece of history?

 In 1872, Levi Strauss, a successful dry goods salesman was approached by Jacob Davis, a tailor who improved the strength of the pants he made by adding metal rivets.
-Davis couldn’t afford to patent his ‘rivet’ idea so asked Levi to pay for the patent application.
-Levi, being a smart businessman, became partners with Davis and in 1873 received a patent for an “Improvement in Fastening Pocket-Openings.”
+Davis couldn’t afford to patent his “rivet” idea, so he asked Levi to pay for the patent application.
+Levi, a smart businessman, became partners with Davis and in 1873 received a patent for an “Improvement in Fastening Pocket-Openings.”

-Almost immediately, coal miners in California adopted them as their ‘unofficial uniform’ as they stood up extremely well to the rigors of the mines.
-It was this connection to the mines that set jeans as a symbol of economic status that was associated with the working class.
+Almost immediately, coal miners in California adopted them as their “unofficial uniform”, as they stood up extremely well to the rigors of the mines.
+It was this connection to the mines that gave jeans a symbol of economic status that was associated with the working class.

-By the ’30s, cowboys in the United States had also adopted this seemingly indestructible pant.
-The rise in popularity of Western movies in the U.S. introduced the general public to jeans and soon every boy and man wanted to imitate their screen idols and get a pair.
+By the ’30s, cowboys in the U.S. had also adopted this seemingly indestructible pant.
+The rise in popularity of Western movies in the U.S. introduced the general public to jeans and soon every boy and man wanted to imitate their screen idols by getting a pair of jeans.
 The rugged lifestyle of jean wearers helped to create a jean identity.

 Wearing jeans could now be used to make a “statement”.
 The ’60s and ’70s saw jeans reinvented and the casual look became a symbol of a care-free generation.
 Jeans were bell-bottomed and were often decorated with beads, embroidery, and paint.
 It was a statement of non-conformity.
 The ’80s was the rock scene: acid wash, rips, holes, and “cut offs”.
 The ’90s was about a neat and classic look.
 Jeans were literally climbing the social ladder of taste.